There are two decisions to make: the first is the Platform decision; the second is the feature-set decision.

 PLATFORM: Desktop / Workgroup / Enterprise

 Will you primarily have a single user processing an ACH file?
 The Desktop platform is for a single user.
-It allows you to apply the license to up to 3 workstations, but they will not be sharing data; they will be operating independent of one another.
+If you have multiple desktop licenses/users, they will not be sharing data - they will be operating independent of one another.
 NOTE: The Desktop database may not be placed on a network drive for sharing with several users, as the database may become corrupt.

 Before choosing a license, there are two decisions to make: a platform decision, and a feature-set decision.
 These are some of the most frequently asked questions: